52binge/52binge.blog.source/_posts/devops/kubernetes-tutorial.md

 brew cask install minikube
 ```

-Kubernetes is growing rapidly, has become a leader in **container choreography**。
+Kubernetes is growing rapidly, has become a leader in **Container Orchestration**。

 ## 2. Kubernetes why？